 - 2. The chapter needs to provide a sharper explanation of how Tribal populations are considered in the analysis of environmental justice. - 3.
 It would be valuable to analyze the survey results with more of an eye toward connecting the priorities and comments to potential impacts of the project, if possible. - 4.
 The survey report in the Appendix 29A is thorough and accessible.
 Some of the data from the results could be integrated more directly into the body of the chapter, at least those findings that might speak directly to how the priorities of disadvantaged communities (DACs/EJ) communities tie into the potential effects or impacts identified throughout the draft EIR. - 5.
-Avoid or rephrase the following statement: "If the project was not approved and constructed, climate change and other natural processes and ongoing human activities would continue." (page 29-2, lines 32-33).
-This sounds like climate change and these ongoing processes continue only if the project is not approved.
+Avoid or rephrase the following statement: "If the project was not approved and constructed, climate change and other natural processes and ongoing human activities would continue" (page 29-2, lines 32-33).
+This sounds like climate change and these ongoing processes continue only if the project is not approved. - 6.
+We recommend that additional concerns raised above also be addressed.

-DRAFT (DO NOT CITE) Chapter 30: Climate Change
+Chapter 30: Climate Change

-- 1. The draft EIR provides a concise summary of a wide range of potential implications of climate change at all scales from global to regional, and covers, conceptually, negative impacts of future changes from climate change on all alternatives.
+- The draft EIR provides a concise summary of a wide range of potential implications of climate change at all scales from global to regional, and covers, conceptually, negative impacts of future changes from climate change on all alternatives.
 The impacts include changing seasonality of Delta inflows, potential changes in wet periods and droughts, increased wildfire risks, saltwater intrusion, and decreased water quality in estuaries during droughts. - 2.
 Quantitative analyses using the CalSim 3 model include scenarios representing existing conditions, a No Project alternative, and a series of alternatives representing spatial conveyance options and capacities. - 3.
 The summaries and appendices in the draft EIR and the detailed model output data provided by DWR show how the draft EIR has addressed climate change impacts.

-- 1. There are significant concerns regarding the formulation of the hydrologic drivers with future conditions because of the use of a single time series known as 2040 CT without considering variability in future trajectories.
+- There are significant concerns regarding the formulation of the hydrologic drivers with future conditions.
+These concerns include the use of a single time series known as 2040 CT, without considering variability in future trajectories, and lack of consideration of changes to hydrologic functions.
 The future hydrologic scenario has been developed using a simple adjustment to the historical series informed by a "central tendency" of downscaled, climate model outputs. - 2.
-The approach to representing future conditions by using change factors generated from one future scenario (2040 CT) to adjust historical flow (See Appendix 5A, Section B Modeling Technical Appendix B Attachment 4-Climate Change Development for the Delta Conveyance Project) seems to preserve the inter-temporal (and perhaps spatial) structure of the historical drought sequences but may not represent the increasing variability that is documented in the draft EIR.
-The problem with using the same historical pattern but with adjusted magnitude is that the wet and dry cycles under climate change will be very similar to that of the historical flows used in CalSim 3 (Figures 29.1-3 below).
-Consequently, the multi-year drought periods for modelled 2020 and 2040 conditions are more or less identical in duration to the historical time series of 1981-2005 (see Figures 5.29.1-3).
+The approach to representing future conditions by using change factors generated from one future scenario (2040 CT) to adjust historical flow (see Appendix 5A, Section B Modeling Technical Appendix B Attachment 4-Climate Change Development for the Delta Conveyance Project) seems to preserve the inter-temporal (and perhaps spatial) structure of the historical drought sequences but may not represent the increasing variability that is documented in the draft EIR.
+The problem with using the same historical pattern but with adjusted magnitude is that it assumes future wet and dry cycles under climate change will be very similar to that of the historical flows used in CalSim 3 (Figures 29.1-3 below).
+Consequently, the multi-year drought periods for modeled 2020 and 2040 conditions are more or less identical in duration to the historical time series of 1981-2005 (see Figures 29.1-3).